redpulp/MagneticSpectrometer/README.md

 ## Magnetic-Spectrometer
-A simulation based on the experiment AMS-02, made to study the bending power and efficiency of the spectrometer when hit with an isotropic beam of protons.
+A simulation based on the experiment AMS-02, made to study the bending power and efficiency of a spectrometer when hit with an isotropic beam of protons.

 Two parameters can be tweaked to play with the resolution of the simulation:
 - `N` (initialised in `main.cpp`) - the number of protons generated in the beam